 Craig Ramsay will interview for his job.
 The Thrashers coach said he was contacted by Winnipeg general manager Kevin Cheveldayoff Sunday night and told he will be a candidate for the position when the team relocates to Manitoba for next season.

 Ramsay said he expected the interview to be this week.

 “We are going to talk,” Ramsay told the Atlanta Journal-Constitution Monday.
 “It’s weird, but it is what it is.
 This whole situation is a bit awkward.
 Kevin was good to talk to and we’ll see what we can get done.”

 Ramsay has one year remaining on the contract he signed to coach the Thrashers before last season.
 The positions of those on Ramsay’s staff – associate coach John Torchetti, assistant Mike Stothers, video coach Tony Borgford and goaltending consultant Clint Malarchuk – are also undetermined.

 The Winnipeg franchise has informed much of the Thrashers support staff that they will not be retained.
-Dan Marr, the Thrashers director of amateur scouting and
+Dan Marr, the Thrashers director of amateur scouting and player development, was

 Craig Ramsay sits and waits.